ADirin/Sep1_Imp_2025/Week7/javafx_docker_image.md

 - that is why we need to install **VcXsrv** or [**Xming**] (https://sourceforge.net/projects/xming/) on Windows to run a JavaFX app in Docker
 - These tools receive the GUI output from the container and show it on your screen.

+## Try the following demo:

+Try the [travle_demmo] https://github.com/ADirin/week7_travel_demo.git and the code bellow

 ## The process is: